 Ultimate Motorcycle Accident Overview

-Without the enclosed protection other types of vehicles provide, motorcycle-related accidents are often serious.
-There are several common ways that motorcycle accidents happen.
+Motorcycle-related accidents are often severe without the enclosed protection other vehicles provide.
+There are several common ways that motorcycle accidents happen.1.
+An Automobile Turns Left

-- An automobile turns left: This is one of the most common ways a motorcycle accident happens, causing up 42 percent of all crashes.
+This is one of the most common ways a motorcycle accident happens, causing up to 42 percent of all crashes.
 Generally, as the car or truck turns left, it collides with a motorcycle alongside the vehicle.
-In some cases the biker is trying to pass while in the same lane or simply traveling through an intersection.
-This often happens because the driver is distracted or did not see the motorcyclist.
-Many times, the driver mistakes the absence of other cars or trucks for the lack of other types of oncoming vehicles.
-This includes motorcycles.
+Sometimes, the biker tries to pass while in the same lane or simply traveling through an intersection.
+This often happens because the driver is distracted or not seeing the motorcyclist.
+The driver often mistakes the absence of other cars or trucks for the lack of other oncoming vehicles.
+This includes motorcycles.2.
+An Automobile Changes Lanes

-- An automobile changes lanes: This results from drivers not checking carefully before changing lanes or not seeing a motorcycle due to a blind spot.
-Because of the motorcycle's low profile, it is often hidden from the driver's view.
+This results from drivers not checking carefully before changing lanes or not seeing a motorcycle due to a blind spot.
+Because of the motorcycle's low profile, it is often hidden from the driver's view.3.
+Lane Splitting

-- Lane splitting: States like California, motorcycles are allowed to travel between lanes of traffic.
+In states like California, motorcycles are allowed to travel between lanes of traffic.
 This often results in an accident since other vehicles are not expecting the motorcycle to be there.
 It also occurs due to the closeness of the motorcycle to the other vehicle.
-Even if the motorcyclist or the car/truck driver is cautious, there is often little room for either one to get out of harm's way.
+Even if the motorcyclist or the car/truck driver is cautious, there is often little room for either to get out of harm's way.4.
+Opening of a Car Door

-- Opening of a car door: This happens when a driver in a vehicle parked along a roadway suddenly opens their door without checking to see if a motorcyclist is approaching.
+This happens when a driver in a vehicle parked along a roadway suddenly opens their door without checking to see if a motorcyclist is approaching.5.
+Speeding

 When a motorcycle is traveling at a high speed, the biker is less likely to be able to control their bike.
-Speeding is particularly dangerous when going around a corner.
+Speeding is particularly dangerous when going around a corner.6.
+Road Hazards

-- Road Hazards: Small road hazards can be dangerous for a motorcyclist.
+Minor road hazards are dangerous for a motorcyclist.
 While other motor vehicles can tolerate potholes and road surface irregularities, a motorcycle cannot always do that.
-Debris left on the road or wet roads can also cause control problems for a motorcyclist.
-Being aware of the roadway is a top priority for motorcyclists.
+Debris on the road or wet roads can also cause motorcyclist control problems.
+Being aware of the roadway is a top priority for motorcyclists.7.
+Animals

-- Animals: Deer or small animals often wander into the road, and trying not to hit them is at times futile.
-This can cause the motorcyclist to lose control, ending in an accident.
+Deer or small animals often wander the road, and trying not to hit them is sometimes futile.
+This can cause the motorcyclist to lose control, ending in an accident.8.
+Riding while Impaired

 - $15,000 per person for injury or death